HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Acute, mostly infectious (often streptococcal), self-limiting panniculitis associated with general symptoms such as fever and arthralgias as well as subcutaneous, painful nodules (mainly) on the extensor sides of the lower legs
+Acute, usually infection-related (frequently streptococcal infections), self-limiting panniculitis associated with general symptoms such as fever and arthralgias as well as subcutaneous, painful nodules (predominantly) on the extensor sides of the lower legs.

 You might also be interested in